Contact Us Contact Us Replicon Login

 Overtime must be paid by the hour, applying a premium over the standard hourly rate or as provided under a collective bargaining agreement.

+In the absence of an agreement in this regard, it will be understood that the overtime hours performed must be compensated by rest within 4 months of their completion.
+The compensatory rest is equivalent to the number of hours worked as overtime.
 The additional hours worked to prevent or repair accidents and other extraordinary and urgent damages will not be taken into account when calculating the maximum number of authorized overtime hours, irrespective of whether they have been compensated as overtime.
 Art 35, of the Workers’ Statute.

 Night Work

-The workday of night employees may not exceed 8 hours a day on average, in a reference period of 15 days.
-A night employee shall be considered to be one who normally performs a part of the day’s work during the night period for not less than 3 hours, as well as one who is expected to be able to perform in the such period a part of not less than a third of their annual working hours.
+Any work performed between 10 pm and 6 am is considered as night work.
+A night employee shall be considered to be one who normally performs a part of the day’s work during the night period for not less than 3 hours, as well as one who is expected to be able to perform work at least one-third of their total annual working hours.

-The employees who work at night are not entitled to perform overtime.
+An employee working at night shall not work more than 8 hours per day on average in a reference period of 15 days.
 Overtime cannot be performed within the night period, except in the cases of special days extended by regulation or when necessary to prevent and repair accidents.

 A free health assessment must be provided to employees before they begin working a night shift and at regular intervals thereafter.
 Night employees who experience health problems must be allowed to transfer to a daytime job.